 On Fridays members of the wider Christian community in the villages take weekly assemblies on a rota basis around a shared theme.
 The school comes to St Peter’s church for an annual carol service at Christmas time; services at Harvest and other significant times are held in school.

-The school has three Foundation Governors, who maintain the church/school links with local parishes:
+The school currently has two Foundation Governors, who maintain the church/school links with local parishes:

-- Mrs Frances Payne (also Vice-Chair of Governors) and member of Ickleton church.
+- Mrs Frances Payne (also Co-Chair of Governors) and member of Ickleton church.